bahorn/alliance-lib/README.md

 * Z3 based Solvers - SMT based solutions often perform well, but not as good as ILP.
 * Direct Approaches - More direct algorithms.
-* Heuristics - Experimental heuristics, not bounded.
+* Heuristics - Experimental heuristics, not bounded (beyond every vertex in a -1-DA being an alliance.)

 Some variants require specific solvers to represent.